paletteheart/Orbeats/Map Documentation.md

 		 - **type** - The type of the note.
 Can be either "Note", "HoldNote", or "FlipNote".
 "Note" will make it a normal note, hit by pressing down/B while in the right place.
 "HoldNote" will make it a note that is hit if you're holding up/A/down/B and are in the right place.
 "FlipNote" will make it a note that you hit by pressing up/A and flipping to the other side while in the right place.
 		 - **spawnBeat** - The beat of the song when this note will be spawned in. **Notes are expected to be in order by their spawnBeat, earlier notes coming first.
 Two notes cannot share a spawnBeat.**
 		 - **hitBeat** - The beat of the song when this note will reach the orbit radius and can be hit by the cursor.
 Notes may share a hitBeat.
-		 - **speed** - How quickly the note approaches the orbit radius.
+		 - **speed*** - How quickly the note approaches the orbit radius.
+If not specified, will default to 1.
-		 - **width** - How wide the note is.
+		 - **width*** - How wide the note is.
+If not specified, will default to 45.
 		 - **position** - A number from 0 to 360 determining where the middle of the note will be, in degrees, when it reaches the orbit radius.
-		 - **spin** - How quickly the note will spin around as it approaches the orbit radius.
-Set it to 0 for no spin, positive for clockwise, negative for counterclockwise.
+		 - **spin*** - The number of degrees the note will spin around before reaching the orbit.
+Negative for counter clockwise.
+If not specified, will default to 0.
  - **effects*** - An object containing lists of all the visual effects.
 	 - **toggleInvert*** - A list of beats when the screen will invert. **Beats are expected to be ordered from earliest to latest.**
 	 - **moveOrbitX*** - A list of objects defining when, where, and how the orbit will move along the x axis.